icesi-ops/sd-exam1/frontend-project/README.md

 1. Open the `Dockerfile` in a text editor.
 2. Ensure that the Dockerfile contains the following:

-_Use node.js image as the base image_
 FROM node:18 AS build

-_Set the working directory in the container_
 WORKDIR /app

-_Copy package.json and package-lock.json to the working directory_
 COPY package.json package-lock.json ./

-_Install dependencies_
 RUN npm install

-_Copy the rest of the application code to the working directory_ COPY . .
+COPY . .

 EXPOSE 5173

-_Build the application_
 RUN npm run build

 _Stage 2_

-_Use nginx image as the base image for serving static files_

 FROM nginx:alpine
 ADD ./config/default.conf /etc/nginx/conf.d/default.conf